microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

    **This will take ~10 minutes to complete.**

-* You should receive back an HL7 ACK message
+* You should receive message back like the below that the deployment was successful.
    <center><img src="../images/challenge02-hl7convert.png" width="550"></center>
 * After successful deployment, your converter pipeline is now tied to your ingest platform from above.
 * The following resources in resource group names you provided above will be created: